canro91/canro91.github.io/_posts/2025-02-06-UnitTestingFirstStep.md

 So there's no one function that calls the whole cascade of unit tests, but a button on your IDE.

 Et voilà!
+To read more about unit testing, don't miss the rest of the series [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}).

-To read more about unit testing, check [four common mistakes when writing your first unit tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) and the rest of the series [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}).
+_Grab a copy of my ebook, <a href="https://imcsarag.gumroad.com/l/unittesting101" target="_blank" rel="noopener noreferrer" data-goatcounter-click="UnitTesting101eBook-Intro">Unit Testing 101: From Zero to Your First Tests</a> and learn to write your first unit tests in C#._